Constitution of Ireland: The "national territory"

-As originally enacted in 1937, Article 2 asserted that "the whole island of Ireland, its islands and the territorial seas" formed a single "national territory", while Article 3 asserted that the Oireachtas had a right "to exercise jurisdiction over the whole of that territory".
-These articles offended Unionists in Northern Ireland, who considered them tantamount to an illegal extraterritorial claim.
+As adopted in 1937, Article 2 asserted that "the whole island of Ireland, its islands and the territorial seas" formed a single "national territory", while Article 3 asserted that the Oireachtas had a right "to exercise jurisdiction over the whole of that territory".
+These articles offended some Unionists in Northern Ireland, who considered them tantamount to an illegal extraterritorial claim.

 Under the terms of the 1998 Good Friday Agreement, Articles 2 and 3 were amended to remove any reference to a "national territory", and to state that a united Ireland should only come about with the consent of majorities in both the jurisdictions on the island of Ireland.
 The amended Articles also guarantee the people of Northern Ireland the right to be a "part of the Irish Nation", and to Irish citizenship.
+This change came into force in December 1999.

 Religion

 The Constitution guarantees freedom of worship, and forbids the state from creating an established church.

 Article 44.1 as originally enacted explicitly "recognised" a number of Christian denominations, such as the Anglican Church of Ireland, the Presbyterian Church in Ireland, as well as "the Jewish Congregations".
 It also recognised the "special position" of the Catholic Church.
 These provisions were removed by the Fifth Amendment in 1973 (see below).
 Nevertheless, the constitution still contains a number of explicit religious references, such as in the preamble, the declaration made by the President, and the remaining text of Article 44.1, which reads:

 A number of ideas found in the Constitution reflect the Catholic social teachings when the original text was drafted.
 Such teachings informed the provisions of the (non-binding) Directive Principles of Social Policy, as well as the system of vocational panels used to elect the Senate.
 The Constitution also grants very broadly worded rights to the institution of the family.

 The remaining religious provisions of the Constitution, including the wording of the Preamble, remain controversial and widely debated.

 As originally enacted, the Constitution also included a prohibition on divorce.
 The ban on divorce was not removed until 1996.